-Grace United Methodist Church would not be here if it were not for the vision of Rev. James Bartlett, who was the pastor at First United Methodist Church of Cocoa now known as “The Open Door.”
+Grace United Methodist Church would not be here if it were not for the vision of Rev. James Bartlett, who was the pastor at First United Methodist Church of Cocoa, eventually known as “The Open Door.”
 Our first worship services were held at the Barn theater on Hwy.
 520 with approximately 100 people attending.

 With a $17,000 donation by the Church Builder’s from the Orlando district we purchased 4.5 acres of land and began to build our church.
 Services continued at the Barn theater until April 1, 1962, when we were able to worship in the newly built sanctuary which now functions as our Fellowship Hall.